pchemguy/RDVBA-Project-Utils/README.md

 Code in this project implements such a functionality in VBA with the hope that at some point it such a feature will be integrated into RDVBA.

-## Overview
+## Code description

-This project assumes the convention that all code modules are exported to (with folder structure) and can be imported from "Project" folder sitting next to the Excel file (and it may work for Word and Access as well).
+This project assumes the convention that all code modules are exported to (with folder structure) and can be imported from "PROJECT" folder sitting next to the Excel file (and it may work for Word and Access as well).

-This project itself contains four modules inside the "Project\Common" folder.

-Two modules inside the `QuickSort` folder implement basic "QuickSort" algorithm and are currently not used by the project.

-The "Project\Common\Project Utils" contains the actual code, namely, `ProjectUtils` class, implementing functionality and `ProjectUtilsSnippets` with code snippets, running the tasks.
+The "Project\Common\Project Utils" contains the core code, namely, `ProjectUtils` class, implementing functionality and `ProjectUtilsSnippets` with code snippets, running the tasks.
+Two modules inside the "Project\Common\QuickSort" folder implement basic "QuickSort" algorithm and are not used by the project.

+### Usage

 Importantly, at present, ActiveProject is set as the target for import/export.
 That means, that the target application file must be the active one (e.g. ActiveWorkbook).
+Import/export is performed to/from the "PROJECT" folder or its subfolders.
+Arbitrary locations are not supported.

+- Import/Export library references (Tools->References) - run `ProjectUtilsSnippets.ReferencesSaveToFile` and `ProjectUtilsSnippets.ReferencesAddFromFile`.
+- Import/Export project modules/structure - run `ProjectUtilsSnippets.ProjectFilesExport` and `ProjectUtilsSnippets.ProjectFilesImport`.

+`ProjectUtils.ProjectFilesExport` takes one optional argument - folder prefix to be exported relative to the "PROJECT" folder.
+If not provided, the entire project is exported.
+`ProjectUtils.ProjectFilesImport` takes two additional arguments: a folder prefix to be imported relative to the "PROJECT" folder (if not provided, the entire project is imported) and Boolean flag indicating whether to skip importing files from the top imported directory (by default is True to skip, when imported entire  project "PROJECT" folder and False, when a subfolder is indicated as the first argument.

 ### References